chenmingbiao/SwiftMulticastDelegate/README.md

 ### License

-SwiftMulticastDelegate is available under the MIT license.
-See the LICENSE file for more info
+`SwiftMulticastDelegate` is available under the MIT license.